Zhichen6/zhichen6.github.io/_pages/about.md

 ---
 permalink: /
-title: "AI Mobility Lab @ Stony Brook"
+title: "Mobility and Machine Intelligence Lab at Stony Brook"
-hero_title: "AI Mobility Lab @ Stony Brook"
+hero_title: "Mobility and Machine Intelligence Lab"
 hero_tagline: "Game theory and data-driven optimization for next-generation mobility and logistics systems — connectivity, electrification, and automation."
 hero_cta_url: "/openings/"
 hero_cta_text: "We are recruiting"